Connection vs. Conversation

 - Connection is the attention getter.
 Conversation is the sustainability of attention.

 - Don’t connect and not converse.
 Don’t converse without connecting first.

 - Connection means resonation.
 Conversation means discussion of resonation.

 The next time you are on any social network and want to connect with other users (either for business or personal) remember the C squared relationship.
 If you don’t identify both of these, it will be hard to harness social networking…well, at least in the way you’d want it.

-Jameson is a digital and social media marketing professional who is the Manager of Social Media Strategy at Everywhere LLC, a social media agency in Atlanta, GA.
-Clients include Coca-Cola, IMAX, Macy's, Cox Communications, Heart of Haiti, Advanstar, Progressive Int'l Motorcycle Shows, AutoTrader.com, Novelis and more.
-He's a die-hard cinephile with a passion for Chris Isaak tunes and the art ...
+Jameson is a social media and video marketing enthusiast who is currently the VP of Strategic Operations at Knechtel Group, a new media agency in Atlanta, GA and New York.
+Clients have included IMAX, Macy's, Advanstar Communications, AutoTrader.com, Cox Communications, Progressive Int'l Motorcycle Shows, Stan Lee's Comikaze, Novelis and more.